DMV releases new Milwaukee Brewers license plates

 Brewers fans can now sport the new Milwaukee Brewers license plates on their vehicles.
-The Wisconsin Department of Transportation Division of Motor Vehicles (DMV) has two new design options available on its website (wisconsindmv.gov/specialplates):
+The Wisconsin Department of Transportation Division of Motor Vehicles (DMV) has two new design options available on its website, www.wisconsindmv.gov/specialplates.

 The fees for Milwaukee Brewers special license plates include: